MicroEJ/docs/VEEPortingGuide/networkCoreEngine.rst

    :linenos:
    :lineno-start: 92

-In the previous declaration we call a custom lwip compatible initialization that does the following:
+In the previous declaration we call a custom LwIP compatible initialization that does the following:

 - Initializes the hardware.
-- Initializes the lwip stack.
+- Initializes the LwIP stack.
 - Configure the network interface.
 - Sends a DHCP request and assigns the address to the interface once the DHCP request is done.

 This is suitable for most of the networks with a DHCP server.

+In environments where DHCP is not available, the network stack must be configured to use a static IP address instead.
+This involves manually assigning an IP address, subnet mask, gateway, and optionally DNS settings during the initialization phase.
+Refer to the documentation of your IP stack for target specific static IP configuration steps.

 ..
-For static IP setting provide a lwip static configuration (?)
+Also provide example here?

 Use
 ===